 How do policymakers access research that’s relevant to their work?
 Academic publishing clearly isn’t cutting it.
 Very few people outside the academy are going to make the time to check a huge list of academic journals to see when they’ve updated, skim for the handful of articles relevant to their particular interests, then pay US$30 for every article they’d like to read.

-In this context, I thought this list of additional ways that researchers can connect with policymakers was very interesting.
+In this context, I thought this list of additional ways that researchers can connect with policymakers from Political Violence at a Glance was very interesting.
 It discusses alternate channels for sharing policy-relevant research, but also had some insightful points about ways that researchers can change the policy climate more indirectly.
 Here’s a short summary.
 Check out the original post for more details and examples.

 - Produce data to be mined by policy makers